kubernetes/enhancements/keps/sig-apps/3715-elastic-indexed-job/README.md

 revert and start in Alpha.

 #### Beta
-- Validtion logic in place to allow mutating `spec.completions`
+- Validation logic in place to allow mutating `spec.completions` in tandem with `.spec.parallelism`.

 #### GA
 - Fix any potentially reported bugs.